mozilla/solitude/docs/topics/boku.rst

                          complete.
     :param forward_url: A URL that Boku redirects the client to after successful/failed payment.
-    :param country: The country code of the purchaser.
+    :param country: The `ISO 3166-1-alpha-2`_ country code of the purchaser.
     :param transaction_uuid: A unique identifier to track the transaction.
     :param price: The purchase price in Decimal format (2 decimal places).
                   It must match one of the existing price points in Boku.